Father Mother God, Creator of all beings —

 Now you must put yourself back together, acquire a new body, a new identity, and a new story.

 VI.
 How do you navigate all this?

 We seek out those things that encourage and develop emotional resilience.
 There are things we can do to develop resiliency.
-Some of it will arise naturally because your body wants to live, and your mind does, too.
+Some of it will arise naturally because your body wants to live.

 IDEAS AND TOOLS TO GET YOUR RESILIENCY KICK-STARTED:

 • Stay in the present moment.
-This will help you push through fear.
+This will help you deal with fear.

 • REST!
 A rested body is a resilient body; a rested mind is a resilient mind.
 A resilient mind is a creative force.